controlshift/website-v2/_posts/2021-03-04-⚡-lighting-fast-pages.md

 title: ⚡ Lighting Fast Pages
 date: 2021-03-04T21:44:13.901Z
 ---
 Front-end page performance might seem like an obscure technical aspect of a product, but it can be one of the most critical metrics that drives the success of any site.
-It's particularly important for mobile users whose constrained bandwidth and device capacity can make websites that otherwise perform well feel frustratingly slow to load.
+It's particularly important for mobile users whose constrained bandwidth and limited device capacity can make websites that otherwise perform well feel frustratingly slow to load.
 In one often-cited study, [the BBC found that they lost an additional 10% of users](https://web.dev/why-speed-matters/) for each additional second it took for a page to load.
-We've become quite passionate about finding ways to improve the actual and perceived performance of the sites we host for customers because while it might seem like an obscure concern at first, we think it can be critical to our customers' success.
+We've become quite passionate about finding ways to improve the actual and perceived performance of the sites that we host for customers because while it might seem like an obscure concern at first, we think it can be critical to our customers' success.

-On one level, front-end page performance is about conversions: the faster we make our pages, the more people who will take action by signing a petition or creating an event. \
+On one level, front-end page performance is about conversions: the faster we make our pages, the more people who will take action by signing a petition or creating an event.
-\

 It's also about equity: pages that are fast, regardless of the mobile device or bandwidth available, reach more people wherever they might live or how old their phones might be.

 Finally it's about search engine optimization: Google and other search engines prioritize sites that load quickly when sorting results.
 Sites that Google believes are fast will rise in the rankings.